danielabar/meblog/src/markdown/active_storage_form_errors.md

 * conclusion para
 * edit
 * verify all links
-* aside/assumption: reader knows what active storage is, link to guides, also reader is familiar with rails concepts such as database migrations, models, views, and controllers
-* link to demo repo on GitHub
-* active storage config: by default, development uses the local file system which will be at `storage` dir in project root (contents are gitignored), for production and other deployed environments, would configure a service such as AWS S3 or Cloudflare R2
-* aside: a real application would have user authentication to ensure each user only has access to their own expense reports
 * link to scaffold generator for those unfamiliar - very useful to quickly get end to end functionality for a given model, try to find official rails guides/docs on this.
 * aside: using tailwindcss but have removed classes from erb snippets to focus on attachment issue
 * aside: debug gem included by default in Rails projects (or you can add it if don't already have it), reference: https://guides.rubyonrails.org/debugging_rails_applications.html#debugging-with-the-debug-gem